 6. Browse the Independent Galleries

-Speaking of arts in Bridport, there are also several independant galleries showcasing local and national art.
+Speaking of arts in Bridport, there are also several independent galleries showcasing local and national artits.
 Here are a few must-visits:

 - Sladers Yard – West Bay Road, West Bay, DT6 4EL.
 Handmade furniture designed by Petter Southall as well as a wide variety of contemporary British art.
-The gallery was very recently re-opened, and Café Sladers is currently offering takeaway.
-They hope to add outdoor seating when allowed – this will likely be in July.
+Both the gallery and Café Sladers are now reopened.

 - ArtWave West – Morcombelake, DT6 6DY